lilychuang78/minestone2/README.md

 The repository can be found here: https://lilychuang78.github.io/minestone2/
 ## Credits
-I want to specially thank my mentor Spencer Barriball and the tutors online who helped me constantly.
+I want to specially thank my mentor Spencer Barriball and the tutors online who helped me when needed.

 ### Content
 README.md was inspired by